ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-vtol-tuning-process.rst

 - Overloaded propellers or motors.
 - Autotuning a Tailsitter's pitch or yaw axis, since they require feed-forward.

-If QAUTOTUNE has failed you will need to do a manual tune.
+If QAUTOTUNE has failed you will need to re-do a manual tune.

 Some signs that QAUTOTUNE has been successful are: